morethankk/XRD-AutoAnalyzer-PyTorch-full/README.md

 ## Installation

-The package is available on PyPI and can be installed as follows:
+The package can be installed as follows:

 ```
 git clone https://github.com/morethankk/XRD-AutoAnalyzer-PyTorch-full.git